Lorien's Library

 Live System

 CAMA is deployed and in continuous daily use — simultaneously a research instrument and working infrastructure.
 Built March 2026 with Python, SQLite, and local semantic embeddings (all-MiniLM-L6-v2).
 Deployed as an MCP server integrated with Claude Desktop.
+Now with HTTP API v1 (auth, provenance enforcement, dyad isolation), Python SDK, Ops CLI, a threat model with 18 enumerated attacks, and a full CI pipeline across 14 packages.

 Total Memories